-The gospel background and reflection questions are written by Fr.
+The Gospel background and reflection questions are written by Fr.
 Paul Gallagher, OFM.
 They are edited by Sister Anne Marie Lom, OSF and Joe Thiel.
 The excerpts from the Sunday readings are prepared by Joe Thiel.
-To be added to the distribution list, send your name and email address to fr.paul.gallagher.ofm@gmail.com.
+To be added to the distribution list, send your name and email address to annemarie.lom@gmail.com

 Our Gospel Reflections are hosted by the Franciscan Sisters of Christian Charity.
-Their homepage is https://fscc-calledtobe.org/.
-One link there is labeled Franciscan Gospel Reflections.
+The homepage is https://fscc-calledtobe.org/.
+The third link there is labeled Franciscan Gospel Reflections.
 A click on the icon will take you to the Gospel reflections for the upcoming Sunday.
 By following this link, you will be able to blog or comment on the reflection questions.
 The material will be posted on Fridays and will be available until the following Friday when the new material is posted.